bearpelican/CarND-Vehicle-Detection/writeup_template.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM with the above parameters in the notebook `4-SVM-Classify.ipynb`.
-I was able to achieve a test accuracy of %%%
+I was able to achieve a test accuracy of 99.3%

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I first used the sliding windows implementation as a sanity test to make sure I could locate cars - `Cell X` `4-SVM-Classify.ipynb`.
+I first used the sliding windows implementation as a sanity test to make sure I could locate cars - `5-Sliding-Window.ipynb - Cell 3`.
 A search window of 96x96 px seemed captured the cars nicely.
-To limit falst positives, I limited the starting y position search to 400px.
+To limit false positives, I limited the starting y position search to 400px.

 ![alt text][image4]

 I then combined the sliding widnow search with HOG sub-sampling to speed up image search in the notebook `5-HOG-Subsampling.ipynb`.

-This method seemed to have more trouble detecting cars, so I found that I needed to stack the searches on top of eachother with different window sizes.
-6 Boxes did the trick:
+I color coded the search boxes to get a better idea of what we were searching (Scale of 2):

+![alt text][image5]

+#### 2. Show some examples of test images to demonstrate how your pipeline is working.
+What did you do to optimize the performance of your classifier?

+Ultimately I searched on 5 scales using HSV 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 |Box|Scale|ystart|ystop|
 |:---|---|---|---:|
 |0|1|370|520|